survivejs/webpack-book/manuscript/building_with_webpack/04_processing_with_babel.md

 };
 ```

 Next we need to connect this with the main configuration.
 I'll process the code through Babel only during production although it would be possible to do it both for development and production usage.

-In addition I'll constrain webpack to process only our application code through Babel as I don't want it to process files from *node_modules* for example.
-In addition to helping with performance, this is a good practice with JavaScript files.
+In addition, I'll constrain webpack to process only our application code through Babel as I don't want it to process files from *node_modules* for example.
+This helps with performance and it is a good practice with JavaScript files.

 **webpack.config.js**